 Define a list-assignment $L_X$ of $X$, by assigning to every vertex of $X$ uniformly and independently a list of $\F_a$.
-Call a vertex $v$ in $B$ good if every member of $\F_a$ appears as a list on a neighbour (in $X$) of $v.$ Note that implying that So by Markov's inequality,
+Call a vertex $v$ in $B$ good if every member of $\F_a$ occurs as a list on a neighbour (in $X$) of $v.$ For any $F\in \F_a$, let us say that {\em $v$ is not good due to $F$} if $F$ does not as occur as a list on a neighbour of $v$.
+Note that implying that So by Markov's inequality,

 By the probabilistic method, there is some $X \subset A$ and a list-assignment $L_X$ of $X$ such that $|X| \le 2p|A|$ and there are at least $|B|/2$ good vertices.
 Fix this choice and let $B^*$ be the set of good vertices.